ClinicalTrials.Veeva

 There are devices that have been used as dural substitutes.
 Among the devices that are based on natural raw materials, collagen-based matrices are widely used.
 Although collagen was proven to be biocompatible, using collagen-based materials still possess several limitations such as CSF leaks.
 Synthetic dural substitutes are also used to repair dura mater.
 The most widely used raw-material for these synthetic products are polyesters - resorbable and biocompatible polymers.
 There are several dural substitutes based on synthetic polyesters that were successfully tested pre-clinically as well as in human studies.

 Sponsor of this study has developed the ArtiFascia®.
-ArtiFascia® is a medical synthetic dural substitute that is absorbed by the body.
+ArtiFascia® is a polymeric synthetic dural substitute that is absorbed by the body.

-Before the study, the patients will have their blood taken and they will undergo neurological assessment.
-If they are suitable to participate in the study, and agree to participate, they will be randomly allocated into one of the following groups:
+Before the study, all subjects underwent neurological assessment.
+Only subjects that were found to be suitable to participate in the study, and agree to participate, were randomly allocated into one of the following groups:

 • Experimental group (ArtiFascia® device);